cj-wong/sorter-gpm-takeout/README.md

 To use these fields, simply insert the field name anywhere you prefer and surround the field with curly braces, like so: `{artist}`.

 `*` Unfortunately, these fields can be missing/stripped from Takeout.
-I'm unsure what the mechanic is for the deletion of this data, but both disc numbers and both track numbers can be 0.
+Disc numbers will be updated to the default of 1 if missing, but track numbers can't be changed.
+In both cases, you will be alerted of the missing numbers and can take action later.
+Make sure to check the logs for `has missing` to pin-down the troublesome files.

 ## Usage